 To promote the performing arts at Purchase College and fulfill the cultural outreach and public service mission of the college by:

-• Presenting and developing the highest excellence in the performing arts at The Center;
+• Presenting and developing the highest excellence in the performing arts;

 • Enriching the cultural lives of the public and the students of the College;